 How long do we keep your personal information?

 We will only keep your personal information for as long as we need to for the purposes described above, including to meet any legal, accounting, reporting or regulatory requirements.
-More information is contacted in our data retention policy.
+More information is contained within our Data Retention Policy and Schedule

 How do we keep your personal information secure?

 However, while we will use reasonable efforts to safeguard your personal information, the use of the Internet is not entirely secure and, for this reason, we cannot guarantee the security of any personal information that is transferred by or to you via the Internet.
-If you have any concerns about the security of your personal information, please contact our DPO for more information.
+If you have any concerns about the security of your personal information, please contact our Data Protection Officer (DPO) for more information.

 Under certain circumstances, the law gives you the right to request: